bibekanandadatta/bibekanandadatta.github.io/_posts/2023-03-20-getting-started-with-fenicsx.md

 ### Windows Subsystem for Linux (WSL)

-lt installation.
+1. The current stable version for Windows Subsystem for Linux is WSL2 and this is the default installation.
 Open PowerShell 7.X.Y (your current installation version) as **administrator** using the Terminal app from the Windows Start menu and then type the following command:

     ```
     wsl --list --online
     ```
     This command will show you currently available Linux distributions on Windows.

 2. Install the latest LTS version of Ubuntu which is Ubuntu 22.04.02 LTS:

     ```
     wsl --install -d Ubuntu
     ```

     It will ask you to create an user account and set a password.
 The installation process is fast and straightforward.

 3. Once Ubuntu in WSL is installed, you can use it similar to a regular Ubuntu distribution.
 To run Ubuntu, open it from the Terminal application option.
 If this is your first time using Linux, you can familiarize yourself with some commands and operations from here <https://ubuntu.com/tutorials/command-line-for-beginners>.

 4. Now update the Ubuntu distribution and install two packages for WSL virtual display settings.

     ```
     sudo apt update && upgrade
     sudo apt install xvfb libgl1-mesa-glx